 Occupations and Workforce

-When you are in Unalaska, you'll notice that it is more blue-collar than most other communities in America.
-62.27% of Unalaska’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Unalaska is a blue-collar town, with 62.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Unalaska is a city of production and manufacturing workers, transportation and shipping workers and sales and office workers.
 There are especially a lot of people living in Unalaska who work in office and administrative support (12.26%), sales jobs (4.24%) and management occupations (4.15%).

 Setting & Lifestyle